-A two-day training last June 26-27, 2018 was held at the UP-ISSI exclusively for staff and program managers.
+Two-day training last June 26-27, 2018 was held at the UP-ISSI exclusively for staff and program managers.
 Data Analytics Training for UP Institute for Small-Scale Industries was conducted by Dr. Ed Canela, a precursor to UP ISSI program course for Data Analytics for SME Managers Workshop.

 The workshop was presented by means of handouts depository (digital handouts and datasets.)
 Several analytical tools were introduced and established its usability.
-Most of these tools generate data collection, large data surveys, statistics, econometric tool for download and data storage.
+Most of these tools generate data collection, large data surveys, statistics, econometric tools for download and data storage.

 Data analytics is the practice of iterative, methodical exploration of an organization’s data with emphasis on cleaning, integrating, analysis, visualization, and storytelling.
 It is a pre-requisite to data-driven organizations.
 Data analytics is often utilized to improve performance.

 Data Science.
 We are in the phase of digital transformation, the state of concentration is directed to startups, innovators, change-makers and digital natives.
 Data science is influenced by the following factors: statistics, mathematics, pattern recognition, data mining, machine learning, artificial intelligence, neural networks, data visualization, hypothesis testing, data modeling, big data solution engineering, exploratory data analytics, and modeling and prescriptive analytics.

 Data – Info – Knowledge – Insights – Wisdom

 These innovators dig up old data (commonly called “data forensics) and convert it into data sets for comprehensive data problem solving among real generations (new entrepreneurs).